 There is a plethora of taxes which apply to air travel these days.
 Many are now added onto the cost of your airline ticket and are effectively paid by you at the time you purchase your flights.
 It seems that the airport tax at Colombo, which was formerly 1000 Sri Lankan rupees, is now included in your international air ticket.

 Please refer to your itinerary for the joining hotel name and address.
 If you have not pre-booked an arrival transfer you will find taxis available on arrival at Colombo Airport.
 Make sure you agree to the price before you set off into town.
-You can expect to pay about US$7, depending on the time you arrive.
+You can expect to pay about US$20-30, depending on the time you arrive and distance travelled.
 If you have booked an airport transfer with us, please meet your transfer guide in the arrivals area as you exit from the customs hall.
-Your transfer guide will be holding a Gecko’s sign.
+Your transfer guide will be holding a sign with your name on it.
 There will be a pre-departure briefing with your tour leader in the evening at the joining hotel.
 Please bring your passport and travel insurance documents to the briefing.

 Generally, your room will be available on Day 1 from around midday.
 Sometimes it may be available mid-morning but this is in no way guaranteed.
 If your flight is scheduled to arrive in the early morning you may have to wait until your room becomes available.
 Alternatively you can book one night's 'pre-tour accommodation' which will ensure that your room is ready whenever you arrive.
 Rooms must generally be vacated by 12 noon on your final day unless you have made prior arrangements with the hotel Reception.
 If you want to keep your room for longer you may have to pay an additional charge.
 Most hotels have a store-room should you wish to store your luggage after check-out.